Deponia (video game): Story

-After travelling for some time, Rufus reaches a garbage mine, and seeks out transportation that can bring him to his destination much quickly.
+After travelling for some time, Rufus reaches a garbage mine, and seeks out transportation that can bring him to his destination much quicker.
 After fixing up a garbage mine bike with the help of Doc, a travelling maintenance man, Rufus continues on his journey, and eventually reaches the Lower Ascension Station with Goal.
 Leaving her to rest, Rufus seeks a way up to the station's platform at the top.
 After reprogramming a lift to take him up there, he soon finds that the Organnon have arrived at the station, along with Cletus.
 Listening in on his conversation with Argus, Rufus overhears them plotting together to prepare for Deponia's destruction with the Organnon's leader, Prime Controller Ulysses, and that Goal is only needed for the codes needed to ascend back to Elysium stored, within her malfunctioning brain implant; once acquired, Cletus intends to wipe her memory, so she has no recollection of encountering life on the planet.

 Seeking to prevent this, Rufus soon finds Goal missing, but follows a trail leading him to trawler vessel owned by Captain Bozo, in which he receives assistance once again from Doc.
 After fixing her implants, Goal awakens and is brought up to date by Rufus.
 Returning to the Station, the pair encounter Cletus, who tricks Goal into distrusting Rufus and forcing him to switch her memory cartridge for a back-up he had brought along.
 Ascending to Elysium but guilt-ridden by what he is doing, Rufus comes clean to Goal about the change of cartridges and returns to the planet to retrieve her memory cartridge at her request.
 Although Rufus retrieves it, he encounters Cletus and Argus, who force him to hand back the memory cartridge.
 While Cletus ascends back to Elysium with Goal, Argus prepares to deal with Rufus, who knows too much about their plans.
 However, Rufus refuses to hand back the back-up cartridge he still has, and manages to escape using Ulysses' flying communicator system.
 In the aftermath, Rufus decides to travel with Captain Bozo, but remains quiet on what he knows of Deponia's future.